bmorelli25/Brain_Trainer_Android_App/README.md

 XML Code:
 Code utilizes a relative layout with a linear layout and grid layout built in.
 Inside each layout are numerous TextViews and a single button.

+Please email me if you have any questions!